 Your insolvency practitioner will work with you to determine an affordable payment to make over the payment period.
 In order to calculate these regular payments, your insolvency practitioner will need information about your monthly household income and expenditure, to work out your disposable income.
 The disposable income is basically the money you have left after you pay all of your household bills and expenses.
 Sometimes you may have an unexpected bill, or your circumstances change.
 There is the possibility of taking a payment break during your IVA - however, this has to be approved or it would be considered a breach of your arrangement and could be considered a failure of your individual voluntary arrangement.

-If you have creditors making a demand for payment that you are unable to make, if you’re in arrears or in any form of insolvency, you might want to consider getting in contact with a debt management company insolvency professional such as the team here at NDH Financial.
+If you have creditors making a demand for payment that you are unable to make, if you’re in arrears or in any form of insolvency, you might want to consider getting in contact with a debt management company or insolvency professional such as the team here at NDH Financial.

 If you need some help deciding if an individual voluntary arrangement is right for you, consider getting in touch with NDH Financial for a free IVA consultation.
 We offer a simple conversation to see if an IVA is right for you based on your circumstances and the legal requirements of the IVA.

 An IVA involves a strict payment schedule and is in no way an informal agreement.
 This agreement has to be approved by a majority of your creditors and is very much dependent upon your debt levels and amounts of credit.
-Typically, if your debts are less than £6,000, it’s unlikely that an IVA will be appropriate.
+Typically, if your debts are less than £6,000, it’s unlikely that an IVA will be good for you.
 Alongside this, if the payments you can afford to pay to your insolvency practitioner are high, there may be better options available to you if your debts are lower than this threshold, as you will be able to repay your debts within 60 months.

 Another factor that plays into whether or not you need an IVA is if you owe money to more people than just one.
 If you have two or more creditors, it’s likely that an IVA is an option worth considering.
 If you just have one debt, then you can avoid the fees of the IVA by agreeing an affordable payment directly with your creditor.
 Potentially, if you have debts that cannot be included in an IVA, such as child support arrears, the IVA may help you reduce the payments to your other creditors, whilst you make the necessary payment to the creditor that cannot be included.
 It’s also likely that your credit rating will be poor and therefore your chances of getting further credit will be low and any application for credit will likely be declined as a result.
 If you cannot pay your creditors the agreed amount, this then leaves you in danger of bailiff or court action.